 For clients who need a more advanced plan, you would then pivot to a more customary fee only financial planning arrangement in which you are charging appropriately for things like estate or tax planning.

 Although it can seem counterintuitive at first, charging planning fees can establish more trust between clients and advisors.
 When we pay for something, we tend to value it more.
-When advisors charge for services, we’re signaling to our clients that we are trusted professionals.
+When advisors charge planning fees for services, we’re signaling to our clients that we are trusted professionals.

 - Annual/Monthly Retainer